vishalkrishnads/ziphopp/README.md

 If you're wondering why I resorted to using a simple old plain text file for storing the recent file entries, the reason is that introducing a dedicated database in this application seems like a performance overhead & quite frankly, is a bit overkill for this application.
 Also, in the current implementation, the file itself can be removed from the setup to improve performance while still getting a volatile recents list.

 ### The UI
 The UI itself is written in [Next.js](https://nextjs.org), which I mostly chose for it's ease of use over vanilla HTML, CSS & JS.
 Since the task document states that UI polish won't be judged here, I haven't put much care into building a proper UI.
 As such, if any files with long names are opened in the app, the UI might go haywire and look pretty bad, although none of the functionality will be compromised.
-Also, if you're a web dev reading the front end code, you 'll find that no best practices like separation of concerns or proper documentation are followed in the front-end code.
+Also, if you're a web dev reading the front end code, you'll find that no best practices like separation of concerns or proper documentation are followed in the front-end code.
 This is because the task states that the focus is on the Rust code.
-However, the format of the API is detailed below so that you can understand the communication part better
+However, the format of the API is detailed below so that you can understand the communication part better.
+If you want to view something I've built with Next.js with better quality code, feel free to check out my [interview task submission](https://github.com/vishalkrishnads/openinapp) for [OpenInApp](httsp://openinapp.com).

 ### API & Communication
 The front-end would have to communicate with the back-end for either of 2 purposes: either to open a zip file, or to get a list of all recently opened files.
 As such, the API exposes two [Tauri Commands](https://tauri.app/v1/guides/features/command/) for achieving this.